Glyphack/Glyphack/content/blog/huec/index.md

 {{< /ble-packet >}}

 As you see the bytes in the middle change.
-We don't have any change in the alarm configuration.
+There's no change in the alarm configuration.
 This suggests that the app generates these bytes as a checksum.
 The lamp checks the checksum to verify if the alarm is valid or not.
 This means if I just repeat this with any configuration I want, it's not going to work.

 After spending some time on it[^3] I decided to come up with another solution to control alarms.
 My goal was to have an alarm that repeats every day.
-What if I can just change the active byte of the alarm and it would be enabled every day?
+What if I could just change the active byte of the alarm and it would be enabled every day?

 Then I created an alarm and turned it off and on again in the app.
 I already knew how to read alarm information.
-I was able to read the alarm info and see what has changed.
+I was able to read the alarm info and see what had changed.

 Create a new alarm called "Test":